bph1248/Ogos/REFERENCE.md

 - `sdr_profile`: The profile name to forward to mpv when launching SDR videos.
 SDR videos are considered anything not HDR.
 - `hdr_profile`: Same as above but for HDR.
 HDR videos are considered anything targeting PQ or HLG gamma.
-- `reshade`: Settings used to configure ReShade and Lilium's static tone mapper for use with HDR videos.
-Video metadata must contain the max luminance property, else ReShade is disabled.
-Mpv must be configured to use Vulkan.
-    - `profile`: Overrides `hdr_profile`.
-    - `layer_path`: The path to ReShade's Vulkan layer manifest, used to disable ReShade for videos that don't support static tone mapping.
-    - `preset_path`: The path to a ReShade preset file.
-If video metadata contains the max luminance property then the value is written to `[lilium__tone_mapping.fx] InputLuminanceMax` on launch.
-    - `settings_path`: The path to a ReShade settings file.
-A symlink to this file is created in mpv's directory on launch to allow ReShade to function.
-If the file cannot be symlinked it will be copied.
 - `default_glsl_shaders`: A list of GLSL shaders to forward to mpv.
 Follows the same format as mpv's `--glsl-shaders`.
 - `override_glsl_shaders`: Overrides `default_glsl_shaders`.